search catalogue

 Group represented

 The group represented in this deposit are the Uipo people.
-Uipo (also known under the exonym Khoibu) is an endangered Trans-Himalayan/Tibeto-Burman language spoken in Manipur’s Chandel district, Northeast India.
-The Uipo community is made up of about 1800 speakers, most of whom live in the main village Khangshim and some in cities as well as in villages in the surrounding hills.
+Uipo (also known under the exonym Khoibu) is an endangered Transhimalayan/Tibeto-Burman language spoken in Manipur’s Chandel district and Ukhrul district, Northeast India.
+The Uipo community is made up of about 1800 speakers.
+The villages of Khangshim and Thoyee have the largest concentrated Uipo population.
+Other speakers live in bigger cities as well as in villages in the surrounding hills.
 Khangshim was founded in 1972 as the result of population shifts, with people leaving traditional hill villages abandoned and moving to the densely populated and multicultural valley area which is dominated by the majority Meitei community.
+Thoyee started being populated by Uipo people somewhat earlier, in the 1960s, and has a mixed Uipo and Tangkhul population.

 Politically, the Uipo community only relatively recently separated from the Maring tribe.
 Before the separation, the Uipo language was marginalised as a result of them being classified within the neighbouring larger Maring community and language and a lack of internal support for their independent status.
 In 2015 the Hill Area Committee of the Manipur Legislative Assembly recommended the official recognition of the Uipo people as a separate Scheduled Tribe.
 In terms of its affiliation, the Uipo tribe is grouped as ethnically belonging to the Naga tribes.